tos-kamiya/d2vg/docs/installation-on-ubuntu.md

 (2) Install language-specific Doc2Vec model files. **(Recommended)**

-By default, d2vg uses the sentence transformers model for multiple languages, but it is recommended that you install the Doc2Vec model that is specific to a particular language.
+By default, d2vg uses a sentence transformer model for multiple languages, but it is recommended that you install the Doc2Vec model that is specific to a particular language.

 Download the Doc2Vec model file from the github release page.